-Scholarship must support broad range of teaching assignments
+Scholarship must support broad range of teaching and service assignments

-The Department of Political Science is a mid-sized department serving a broad range of needs.
-Approximately 65% of our FTES is derived from general education courses at both the lower division and upper division level.
-About 25% of our FTES is derived from the Political Science major, and the remaining 10% from our Masters in Public Administration (MPA) program.
-Each of these three levels of teaching demand different skill sets and different kinds of professional preparation, and yet all of our permanent faculty teach in 2 or all 3 of these levels.
+The Department of Political Science is a mid-sized department.
+Approximately 70% of our FTES is derived from general education courses at both the lower division and upper division level.
+About 30% of our FTES is derived from the Political Science major.
+These different levels of teaching demand different skill sets and different kinds of professional preparation, and yet all of our permanent faculty teach general education and upper division courses in the major.

-Given the extensive and diverse teaching assignments within our department, we agree with university policy that "scholarship that focuses on teaching and learning within a candidate's discipline, and which appears in peer reviewed publications, is explicitly allowed and encouraged."
-S15-8 2.3.5.3.
+Given the extensive and diverse teaching and service assignments within our department, and the important synergies between them, we value the university policy that "scholarship that focuses on teaching and learning within a candidate's discipline, and which appears in peer reviewed publications, is explicitly allowed and encouraged" (S15-8 2.3.5.3).
 To this we would add that the scholarship of teaching is valuable across all of the subdisciplines in Political Science.
+We also encourage and value the scholarship of engagement (S15-8 2.3.5.1).
+This type of work has a strong tradition in the department and can directly benefit students, the university, and the broader community.